 In March 2003, Douglas Elliman Realty, LLC purchased the leading New York City-based residential brokerage firm, Douglas Elliman, LLC, formerly known as Insignia Douglas Elliman, and an affiliated property management company for \$71,250.
 New Valley invested an additional \$9,500 in subordinated debt and equity of Douglas Elliman Realty, LLC to help fund the acquisition.
-The subordinated debt, which has a principal amount of \$9,500, bears interest at 12% per annum and is due in March 2013.
+The subordinated debt, which had an initial principal amount of \$9,500, bears interest at 12% per annum and is due in March 2013.

 New Valley accounts for its 50% interest in Douglas Elliman Realty LLC and in Koa Investors LLC on the equity method.
-Koa Investors owns the former Kona Surf Hotel in Kailua-Kona, Hawaii.
-Following a major renovation, the property is scheduled to reopen in late 2004 as a four star Sheraton resort with approximately 525 rooms.
+Koa Investors owns the Sheraton Keauhou Bay Resort & Spa in Kailua-Kona, Hawaii.
+Following a major renovation, the property is reopening in the fourth quarter 2004 as a four star resort with approximately 525 rooms.